Version 2.5, 6 April 2022

 The majority of devices and browsers will allow you to alter the settings used for cookies and disable and enable them as you require.

 You can select your cookie preferences so that you do not get any cookies (except strictly necessary cookies) if you prefer not to receive them.

 You can also delete the cookies already on your device, and you can set your browser or device to prevent them being placed.

-Please be aware that if you set your preferences to not allow cookies, it could limit the functionality of the NHS App as it needs the strictly necessary ones to function.
+Please be aware that if you set your preferences to not allow cookies, it could limit the functionality of your NHS account as it needs the strictly necessary ones to function.

 - Version 2.1, 27 November 2019 - minor update to better describe how we use optional analytic cookies and how you can manage your cookie preferences if you use multiple devices

 - Version 2, 18 December 2018 - significant update for the app's public release in the Apple and Google Play stores